-Helpful information can be found on the NCRLAP's Web site, www.ncrlap.org, including the brochures, "A Quick Reference to the Rated License Assessment Process " and "Your Assessments Are Scheduled, Now What?"
+Helpful information can be found on the NCRLAP's Web site, www.ncrlap.org, including the brochures, "A Quick Reference Guide" and "Scheduling a Rated License Assessment."
 Many programs find it useful to spend time before the assessment process identifying program strengths and areas needing improvement.
 Often, programs will seek resources such as a meeting with their Child Care Consultant to discuss ways the program can enhance quality.
 Programs may also want to contact a Technical Assistant from a local Resource and Referral or Smart Start Partnership.
-Some child care staff can find it useful to conduct self-assessments using our Thinking More About worksheets, attend trainings and seminars, as well as attend college classes to further their understanding of child development and offering guality child care.
-It is critical that the caregivers in the program have access to the appropriate Rating Scale during preparations, along with a current set of NC Additional Notes, which can be found on our website.
+These professionals may conduct pre-assessments with the Environment Rating Scales and/or other assessment tools to identify how the program aligns with best practices for early education and care.
+Some child care staff find it useful to conduct self-assessments, attend trainings and seminars, as well as attend college classes to further their understanding of child development and offering quality child care.
+It is critical that the caregivers in the program have access to the appropriate Rating Scale during preparations, along with a current set of NC Additional Notes, which can be found on our Web site.